Heavy rains cause massive waterlogging in Delhi, cripple traffic | Science-Environment

 Several residential areas and markets in Krishna Nagar, Mayur Vihar-2, Babarpur, Mangolpuri, Kirari, Malviya Nagar, Sangam Vihar, Sadar Bazar were also inundated.

-The IMD has also issued a 'yellow' alert, indicating severely bad weather, for Sunday for Delhi.

-A PWD official said the department's field staff was working to resolve waterlogging complaints.

-''The intensity of rain this morning was high, so a few areas of the city witnessed waterlogging.
+A PWD official said, ''The intensity of rain this morning was high, so a few areas of the city witnessed waterlogging.
 Our field staff is on the ground and we are closely monitoring the situation.
-The Minto Road underpass has been cleared,'' he said.
+The Minto Road underpass has been cleared.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)